For a more up-to-date take on this topic, go to The 4 Leadership Qualities of the Future Leader

 It is about bringing together polarizing, opposing or conflicting positions.

 I think the leader that possesses a Purposeful Vision, Emotional Intelligence, the Ability to Harness the Power of AI, an Innovation Mindset and Cultural Agility will have more chances to be successful in the future.
 This is my personal selection.
-It is not right nor wrong: it is just my opinion.
-Now I am interested on reading yours.
+Now I am interested in reading yours.
 What do you think are the attributes of the leader of the future?
 Did I miss anything?
 Or should one of these not be here?
-I am very interested on learning what others think about this topic, so please leave your thoughts in the comments below.

 *Johansen, Bob.
 “Leaders Make the Future.
 Ten New Leadership Skills for an Uncertain World”.
 2012, Berret-Koehler Publishers, Inc.